 Looking for ideas of what to eat while breastfeeding?
+Want recipes to increase milk supply?
 Breastfeeding requires a lot of fuel to produce breast milk and keep your energy up.
-This list of lactation recipes will give you some good ideas of what to eat for breakfast, lunch, dinner, snacks and even dessert so that you don’t have to feel hungry all the time.
+This list of lactation recipes will give you some good ideas of what to eat for breakfast, lunch, dinner, snacks, smoothie recipes for breastfeeding moms and even lactation dessert so that you don’t have to feel hungry all the time.

 It also has a special focus on milk making foods.
 Eating more milk making foods, called galactagogues, can help you easily have a plentiful milk supply for your baby.